-Eye candy is a term which has been used to describe something that is very nice to look at but has little content.
-My definition of this term as applied to color design is quite different because I think that bold color, even though it will be used in a very small quantity, will carry a lot of weight.
+Eye candy is a term which has been used to describe something that is very nice to look at and packs a big punch in a little package.
+My definition of this term as applied to color design supports this because I think that bold color, even though it will be used in a very small quantity, will carry a lot of weight.
 Here’s how I see it:

 Let’s say you love bright red and you’d love to paint your house red.
 Now think about the size of your house, maybe it’s two stories high.
 At any rate it’s pretty darned big and if you painted it the bright red you love, it would be way too much to handle.
-You can still have luscious color on a house without having light aircraft use you as a field marker…nor do you want to cheese your neighbors off.
+You can still have luscious color on a house without having light aircraft use you as a field marker…nor do you want to offend your neighbors.

 Using color in small, measured and controlled doses like this is successful when applied to doors, window boxes, and some trims such as found on Victorian style homes.
 You also can use the principle of eye candy with containerized plantings such as bright geraniums in a grouping on your porch.
 Maybe a colorful flag or wind sock is to your taste..
 Decorations and plantings allow you to work with the seasons and the differing types of light you might encounter depending on your location and time of year.

 It doesn’t have to be paint although most often it is.
 Using eye candy is fun and gives you flexibility.
 Painting a door is a quick and easy project which can freshen up your look.
 Don’t be afraid to use bright colors.
 While bright colors up close can seem scary, remember that your house most likely will be viewed from the street which may mean 60 feet or more from the curb.
 It’s like the actress with her stage makeup, positively frightening, but she has to be seen by the person in the very back row of the theater.
 The color that you think is so bright up close will diminish when viewed from far away.
 Remember this, when it comes to using bold color, less is almost always more and should be used with balance and scale in mind.